 Every post you publish on your blog should have at least one (preferably multiple) eye-catching images that you can either pin or upload to Pinterest.

 Like SEO, there is a lot more that goes into successfully utilizing Pinterest for pageviews.
-I get hundreds of thousands of free pageviews from Pinterest, and I have a course on Udemy that will teach you how you can do the same.
+I get hundreds of thousands of free pageviews from Pinterest.

 2. Your Posts Need to Provide a Solution